Must-Visit Spots in Hokkaido: Seven National Parks

 This park is characterized by rugged mountain ranges, deep virgin forests, and dramatic coastal scenery with sea cliffs.
 It uniquely contains diverse pristine ecosystems within a single area, spanning coastal areas, grasslands, forests, rivers, lakes, and alpine environments.

-World Natural Heritage Site, Shiretoko
+Shiretoko: A UNESCO World Natural Heritage Site

-World Natural Heritage Site, Shiretoko
+Shiretoko: A UNESCO World Natural Heritage Site

 View more